Cy Feuer: Career

 Over the next several decades, Feuer & Martin mounted some of the most notable titles in the Broadway musical canon, including Guys and Dolls and How to Succeed in Business Without Really Trying, both of which won the Tony Award for Best Musical.
 As of 2007, How to Succeed... is one of only seven musicals to have won the Pulitzer Prize for Drama.
 Feuer and Martin owned the Lunt-Fontanne Theatre from 1960 to 1965.

 Feuer was also a stage director.
 Among his Broadway directing credits were Little Me and the ill-fated I Remember Mama.

 As a film producer, Feuer's most successful venture was his 1972 adaptation of Kander & Ebb's 1966 musical Cabaret.
-The movie was nominated for 10 Academy Awards and went to win eight Academy Awards, but Feurer lost Best Picture to The Godfather, giving Cabaret the distinction of the most Oscar-honored film to lose the top prize.
+The movie was nominated for 10 Academy Awards and went to win eight Academy Awards, but Feuer lost Best Picture to The Godfather, giving Cabaret the distinction of the most Oscar-honored film to lose the top prize.
 As the movie's producer, Feuer won a Golden Globe for Best Musical or Comedy.
 With Martin, he was responsible for the 1985 screen adaptation of A Chorus Line, which proved to be one of their biggest flops.

+Feuer served as president, and later chairman, of the League of American Theatres and Producers (now called The Broadway League) from 1989 to 2003.

+Personal life and death

+In 1946, Feuer married Posy Greenberg.
+The couple had a son together, and he became a stepfather to her son from a prior marriage.

+Feuer changed his forename from Seymour to Cyrus, but continued to use the nickname "Cy".

 Feuer's memoir, I Got The Show Right Here: The Amazing, True Story of How an Obscure Brooklyn Horn Player Became the Last Great Broadway Showman, written with Ken Gross, was published by Simon & Schuster in 2003.

-Death

-Feuer served as president, and later chairman, of the League of American Theatres and Producers (now called The Broadway League) from 1989 to 2003.
-He died on May 17, 2006, of bladder cancer in New York City, aged 95.
+He died from bladder cancer at his home in Manhattan, New York, on May 17, 2006, at the age of 95.